pantrypoints/sp/content/en/research/countries/china/xi/chapter-11e.md

 solve the problem of endogenous driving force of development in poor areas and the problem of poor people returning to poverty after being lifted out of poverty, that is, we must not only improve the "blood transfusion" mechanism, but also form a "hematopoietic" mechanism.
-Since the 18th National Congress of the Communist Party of China, Comrade Xi Jinping has put forward the idea of "social policies should be underpinned" to help low-income groups not only survive, but also have development opportunities and realize the organic combination of blood transfusion mechanism and hematopoietic mechanism.
+Since the 18th National Congress of the CCP, Comrade Xi Jinping has put forward the idea of "social policies should be underpinned" to help low-income groups not only survive, but also have development opportunities and realize the organic combination of blood transfusion mechanism and hematopoietic mechanism.
 In terms of basic survival, the main thing is to build a